sivaranjith/snorlax/structures/Trees/README.md

-Implementation of a few types of trees referred from Corment et. al.
+Implementation of a few types of trees referred from Cormen et. al.